satoshikumano/react-native-redux-counter/README.md

 ### File structure.

 In this sample, file structures are not aligned with (de fact) standards.

-Dividing files and place it in proper directory such as `components`, `actions`, `reducers`, `containers`, etc is good in actual development,
+I intentionally minimize the number of files to focus on understanding the interaction between the react, redux and react-redux.

-But not necessary in the samples for learning and could slower the learning.
+Dividing files and place it in proper directory such as `components`, `actions`, `reducers`, `containers`, etc is good in production level development.

 ### Presentation and Container

 Many samples divide the UI component into Presentation and Container.
-I decided not to include it in this sample to keep it simple.
+I decided not to include it in this sample to keep it simple and focus on redux and react-redux.

 The concept is explaned [here](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)

-We'll introduce it in the real project, but not necessary to do it in redux learning sample as the concepts might be orthogonal.
+It is good to follow the practice in production level development.

 ### Using different middleware, Chaining middleware